sudarshansudarshan/swagatam/index.markdown

 **9. Can we join the workshop even if we are joining any other IIT?**

 Certainly!
-Attending the workshop at an IIT Ropar would provide you with hands-on experience at a different institution and allow you to explore the unique aspects of IIT Ropar.
+Attending the workshop at IIT Ropar would provide you with hands-on experience at a different institution and allow you to explore the unique aspects of IIT Ropar.
 It's a fantastic opportunity to broaden your perspective and experience the vibrant campus life of another IIT.

 **10. How do we pay the fee for the workshop?**